-Clearly present your company services or products
+Clearly present your message, services or products

 Breakdown ideas, points or features much more rapidly

-These two outcomes are the most important pieces of the equation, and unfortunately, often the most overlooked.
 When it comes to catching people’s attention while building slide decks, there is no substitute for great design.

 Let’s imagine two scenarios.

-Prospect A lands on your old, lame deck and bumps into something like that (you and I both know it could have been MUCH worse):
+Prospect A lands on your old, lame deck and bumps into something like that (you and I both know it could have been worse):

-Prospect B sees a presentation that features clear content AND good design.
+Prospect B sees a presentation that features clear content AND good design:

 Which prospect is more likely to trust you when it comes to do business with your company?